Clinical trials

 Have you experienced MDMA-assisted therapy in an effort to address trauma?
 If so, this study might be for you.

-Many guidebooks for psychedelic-assisted therapy in general, and in the recent clinical trials for MDMA-assisted therapy for PTSD in particular, mention the use of body-based approaches in this therapy.
+Many guidebooks for psychedelic-assisted therapy in general, and in the recent clinical trials for MDMA-assisted therapy for PTSD in particular, mention the use of

-As MDMA-assisted therapy for PTSD may become legal for wider use in the near future, this research seeks to better understand the role of body-based interventions in this approach.
+As MDMA-assisted therapy for PTSD may become legal for wider use in the near future, this research seeks to better understand the role of body-based interventions

 - A screening process by phone or video call to ensure inclusion criteria are met